willswats/fedora-silverblue-config/setup/gui/extension-manager.md

 # extension-manager

+1. Disable all the extensions.
-Install and enable "AppIndicator and KStatusNotifierItem Support".
+2. Install and enable "AppIndicator and KStatusNotifierItem Support".